joaomelo/blog/src/posts/2020-06-07-how-to-combine-firebase-authentication-and-firestore-to-save-user-data/2020-06-07-how-to-combine-firebase-authentication-and-firestore-to-save-user-data.md

 export { authState };
 ```

-We could then import the Firebase Auth object initialized somewhere else and update the authState still with only Fireauth user data.
-We do that by passing a observer function to the `onAuthStateChanged` method of the imported `fireauth` object.
-Like so.
+Then, we import the Fireauth object initialized somewhere else in the app and update _authState_ still with only Fireauth data.
+That is done by passing an observer function to the _onAuthStateChanged_ method of the imported _fireauth_ object.
+Check the code below.

 ``` js
 import { fireauth } from './init-firebase.js'